alisani081/flutterwebapp/README.md

 - Dashboard with charts

 ### Links
-The project is hosted at https://alisani081.github.io/flutterwebapp/
+The project is live on https://alisani081.github.io/flutterwebapp/